Truckload Shipping Seasons

 What to Expect During Truckload Shipping Seasons

-Just like retail or agriculture, the freight industry moves in cycles—and truckload shipping is no exception.
+Just like retail or agriculture, the freight industry moves in cycles, and truckload shipping is no exception.
 Throughout the year, shifts in demand and capacity can impact shipping rates, carrier availability, and delivery timelines.
-Understanding these seasonal trends allows shippers to plan smarter and avoid surprises.
+Understanding these seasonal trends enables shippers to plan more effectively and avoid surprises.

-Here’s a breakdown of what each major season brings, and what to keep in mind when booking freight.
+Here’s a breakdown of what each primary season brings, and what to keep in mind when booking freight.

 Increased Volume Season (April – July)

 Spring marks the start of the truckload shipping surge.
 As businesses resume operations and supply chains ramp up, shipping volume rises across the country.
-This is also the start of produce season, which brings additional strain on available trucks—especially temperature-controlled ones.
+This is also the start of the produce season, which brings additional strain on available trucks, especially those with temperature control.

 Shippers moving perishable items or temperature-sensitive freight may face capacity challenges and rising rates during this time.
-Planning ahead and booking early is essential to securing equipment, particularly reefers and other specialized trailers.
+Planning ahead and booking early is crucial for securing equipment, especially reefers and other specialized trailers.

 What to keep in mind: